ipid/Rust-MessageBoxW/README.md

-# How to call Windows API
+# How to call Windows API from Rust

 #### A simple example on calling MessageBoxW